JonathanSalwan/ROPgadget/README.md

       --filter <key>       Suppress specific instructions
       --range <start-end>  Search between two addresses (0x...-0x...)
-      --badbytes <byte>    Rejects specific bytes in the gadget's address --ropchain           Enable the ROP chain generation
+      --badbytes <byte>    Rejects specific bytes in the gadget's address --rawArch <arch>     Specify an arch for a raw file --rawMode <mode>     Specify a mode for a raw file --ropchain           Enable the ROP chain generation
-      --thumb              Use the thumb mode for the search engine.
-(ARM only) --console            Use an interactive console for search engine --norop              Disable ROP search engine
+      --thumb              Use the thumb mode for the search engine (ARM only) --console            Use an interactive console for search engine --norop              Disable ROP search engine
       --nojop              Disable JOP search engine